 |2.00 to 2.25||N/A%||Low|

-What are the requirements for admission to Northern Michigan University and what considerations affect admission decisions?
+What are the requirements for admission to Northern Michigan University and what student information is used for admission decisions?

 |High School GPA||Required|